-Order Study Notes Study notes are part of the required syllabus and are not available well as errata and other important information.
+Order Study Notes Study notes are part of the required syllabus and are not available electronically but may be purchased through the online store well as errata and other important information.

 Introductory Study Note The Introductory Study Note has a complete listing of all study notes as the examination room.